citusdata/citus_docs/sharding/data_modeling.rst

 Distributing by Tenant ID
 =========================

-The multi-tenant architecture uses a form of hierarchical database modeling which allows Citus to execute queries entirely within single worker nodes.
-This allows greater efficiency, full SQL coverage, and foreign key support.
+The multi-tenant architecture uses a form of hierarchical database modeling to distribute queries across nodes in the distributed cluster.
 The top of the data hierarchy is known as the *tenant id*, and needs to be stored in a column on each table.
-Citus inspects each query to see which tenant id it involves and routes the query to a single physical node for processing, specifically the node which holds the data shard associated with the tenant id.
+Citus inspects queries to see which tenant id they involve and routes the query to a single physical node for processing, specifically the node which holds the data shard associated with the tenant id.
+Running a query with all relevant data placed on the same node is called :ref:`colocation`.

-Here is an example of two tables and their shards.
-Each box is a shard whose color represents which physical node contains it.
+The following diagram illustrates co-location in the multi-tenant data model.
+It contains two tables, Accounts and Campaigns, each distributed by :code:`account_id`.
+The shaded boxes represent shards, each of whose color represents which physical node contains it.
 Green shards are stored together on one physical node, and blue on another.
 Notice how a join query between Accounts and Campaigns would have all the necessary data together on one node when restricting both tables to the same account_id.
-Matching the relevant shards of two tables in this way across all nodes is called *table co-location*.

 .. figure:: ../images/mt-colocation.png
    :alt: co-located tables in multi-tenant architecture